dgt79/bloom-filter/README.md

 # bloom-filters

-A Clojure library designed to ... well, that part is up to you.
+Bloom filter kata done in Clojure

+Not sure how correct the implementation is as a persistent data structure might defeat the entire purpose of a bloom filter; instead of having a big array... we might have multiple arrays (hash-functions count * words stored in the filter).
+Something to look into.

 ## Usage

 FIXME

 ## License

-Copyright © 2013 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License